ReagentX/purple_air_api/README.md

 # PurpleAir API

-A Python 3.x module to turn data from the PurpleAir/ThingSpeak API into a Pandas DataFrame safely, with many utility methods.
+A Python 3.x module to turn data from the PurpleAir/ThingSpeak API into a Pandas DataFrame safely, with many utility methods and clear errors.

 ![Global Sensor Map with Celsius Scale](maps/sensor_map.png)